5 Day Barbados Itinerary for Fun & Sun

 Today will take you to the Saint Michael parish of Barbados.

-One of the best ways to experience Bridgetown is to explore the city on foot via a self-guided walking tour.
-During your walking tour, you can explore the city of Bridgetown and see its historic attractions, and visit local markets.
-Select items from the list below that interest you, or choose to visit them all.
+One of the best ways to experience Bridgetown is to explore the city on foot via a guided walking tour.
+During your walking tour, you can explore the city of Bridgetown to see its historic attractions, and visit local markets.
+I’ve done both self-guided and a walking food tour and nothing beats hearing the history from a local while you visit the sites.

-What to See and Do in Bridgetown – On Your Walking Tour
+What to See and Do in Bridgetown – On Your Self-Guided Walking Tour

 Independence Square